lalawow/proxy-switch/README.md

 # proxy-switch
-An easy proxy switch cli.
+An easy-to-use proxy switch cli.
 The supported apps are including git, npm , yarn.

 ## Install